sfence/appliances/API.md

     run_speed = 1.0,
     -- demand in EU, used by technic mod (keys "LV", "MV", "HV") demand = 100,
-    -- list of power_data keysfor disable, when this one is usable disable = {}
+    -- list of power_data keys for disable, when this one is usable disable = {}
   }